starshine-bcit/Recipie/README.md

 ```

 Steps to run Recipie Application:
-1. Open the git console, `mkdir [FOLDER_NAME]` to create a folder and `cd [FOLDER_NAME]` change to the directory.
+1. Open the git console, `mkdir [FOLDER_NAME]` to create a folder, and `cd [FOLDER_NAME]` change to the directory.
-2. `git clone https://github.com/SeanXYTan/ACIT2911.git` to copy Recipie repository into your local directory.
+2. `git clone https://github.com/SeanXYTan/ACIT2911.git` to copy the Recipie repository into your local directory.
 3. `cd ACIT2911` to change directory to ACIT2911.
 4. To run Recipie from source, you need to install `PyQt6` PyPi Package by typing `pip install pyqt6` in the console.
 5. To open the Recipie program, `py .\recipie.py` for Windows and `python3 ./recipie.py` for Linux.